As the latest series of The Great British Bake Off comes to an end, we look at what happened to the most popular personalities from years gone by.

 2016: Candice Brown

 Candice Brown – whose cheeky attitude and creative cakes (remember her marzipan peacock?) often left Paul Hollywood speechless – won series seven after wowing with a “humdinger of a showstopper” royal picnic.
-Since that 2016 Bake Off final, watched by 15.9 million viewers, the former teacher has appeared at food festivals and on TV, brought out a cookbook Comfort: Delicious Bakes and Family Treats and reportedly expressed a desire to launch her own lipstick range.
+Since that 2016 Bake Off final the former teacher has appeared at food festivals and on TV as well as published two cookbooks.
+Her latest, Happy Cooking, focuses on comfort food to soothe the soul.

 2016: Andrew Smyth

 2016 finalist Andrew Smyth was loved for his lilting Irish accent and precise bakes.
 After the competition ended, the Cambridge graduate returned to his job designing jet engines – he now works a four-day week so he can continue baking.
 Andrew created an edible jet engine for Prince William when he visited Rolls-Royce, the GBBO star's workplace.
-Andrew has also appeared at several festivals and spoken of his love of combining engineering and baking.
+Andrew now splits his time between aerospace research, baking and presenting.

 2015: Nadiya Hussain